 If you care for an older parent or if someone close to you is in an assisted living community, you know that from time to time staying positive can be a challenge.
 At The Pavilion, we know how it is crucial for staff to keep their mental state healthy while also helping our residents be healthy.
 When caregivers ignore their own health, it can result in caregiver burnout.
 Luckily, the adverse side effects can be prevented, and there are ways to staying positive when caring for an older loved one.

-When you're the primary--or even sole--caregiver for a spouse whose health is rapidly deteriorating, you'll quickly discover that burnout is a very real possibility.
-Respite care, however, can go a long way toward improving your quality of life and your spouse's.
-If you've been on the fence about investing in respite care, there are several key reasons why it's well worth the investment.
+When you're the primary--or even sole--caregiver for a spouse or family member whose health is deteriorating, you'll quickly discover that burnout is a very real possibility.
+Respite care, however, can go a long way toward improving your quality of life and your family member's.